Springtime Tallahassee: History

 Springtime Tallahassee began in 1967 as a concept to keep Tallahassee as the state capital.
 At the time, Florida had its first Legislature based on reapportionment in which Florida legislators from southern and central Florida were insisting that the capitol be in a more centralized location.

 Tallahassee's civic and business leaders mapped a strategy and proposed it to their legislative delegation asking for help.
 As the legislative session advanced, unkind comments about Tallahassee were made by legislators.
 This prompted the Junior League of Tallahassee with the Junior League taking the southern and central legislators' wives on a bus tour of old homes in Tallahassee and nearby Monticello.
 This drew an enthusiastic response.
 The Rotary Club produced a Chamber of Commerce bulletin called You can see everything in Tallahassee in one hour! and published a historical tourist volume called Tallahassee In View which included excerpts from the long history of Florida's capital city and the surrounding area.

-By Autumn of 1967 there were 20 various groups planning the First Annual Tallahassee Spring Festival.
+By the Autumn of 1967, there were 20 various groups planning the First Annual Tallahassee Spring Festival.
 The first festival featured the Apalachee Jubilee with a parade and pageant commemorating the selection of Tallahassee as the capital of territorial Florida.

 In 1969 A.F.
 "Pete" Rich lead a men's group to organize and give direction and financial support to the idea of a festival and his wife, Mrs. Jean Rich, served as General Chairman of the festival.
 A chartered organization called SpringTime Tallahassee, Inc. dedicated itself to advertise and promote the history and beauty of Tallahassee and its people to all Floridians and welcome them.

 By 1970, Springtime Tallahassee membership was increased to 200.
 By 1971, Springtime Tallahassee changed the format and divided the organization into five krewes which would depict Tallahassee history by historical periods.

 The Jubilee in the Park celebration was not held in 2018, due to the organization's lightning policy, anticipated lightning, and a lack of necessary shelters should it be required.

 In 2020, Springtime Tallahassee was not held in its entirety due to the COVID-19 pandemic.
-2021 saw the event pushed to May 15th, the latest date in the event's history.
+2021 saw the event pushed to May 15, the latest date in the event's history.
+That same year, a parade float honoring Andrew Jackson was replaced by a float featuring the current governor as part of a worldwide movement to remove controversial and racially offensive monuments.

 The Grand Parade was not held in 2022, due to the organization's weather policy, anticipated rain forecasts, and a lack of necessary shelters should it be required.